 CONSERVE

-IN A BOX
+GARDEN IN A BOX

 Outdoor watering accounts for the largest share of water use during high temperatures.
 Excessive use outdoors places significant pressure on available water sources and increases the risk of shortages later in the season.